Sutter Health Park: Baseball's Most Unusual Venue

 One unusual aspect of major league baseball at Sutter Health Park is the intimacy.
 At roughly 14,000 capacity, the park is compact enough that there genuinely aren't bad seats from a distance standpoint.
 The tradeoff is fewer amenity options, fewer premium shade structures, and a smaller shade footprint overall.

 This makes your initial seat selection even more important.
-The difference between a shaded first base section and a baking third base seat in the sun is more pronounced at a smaller park because there are fewer intermediate options.
+The difference between a shaded behind-home-plate section and a baking third base seat in the sun is more pronounced at a smaller park because there are fewer intermediate options.

 Pro Tips for Attending Athletics Games at Sutter Health Park